surajitstat/ramganga/event.md

 Dr. Craig Wilkie presented a talk titled **"Statistical Downscaling for the Fusion of In-river, Drone and Satellite Water Quality Data in a River Network"** at the "Spatial and environmental modelling" session of the [8th Channel Network Conference (CNC21)](https://cnc21.sciencesconf.org/) on 8th April 2021.
 The slides are available [here](https://github.com/surajitstat/ramganga/files/6284950/CNC2021_slides.pdf).

 Dr. Craig Wilkie presented a talk titled **"Bayesian spatiotemporal statistical modelling of water quality within rivers"** at session HS2.3.7 of the [European Geosciences Union General Assembly 2021 (EGU21)](https://www.egu21.eu/).
 The slide is available [here](https://user-images.githubusercontent.com/59825180/117304154-570fec00-ae75-11eb-88c6-db80a3653b55.png).

+Dr. Craig Wilkie presented a PICO talk titled **"Predicting spatiotemporal patterns in river water quality: an application to the Ramganga river"** at the [2022 Conference on Environmental Data Science (CEDS22)](https://wp.lancs.ac.uk/ceds/) in Lancaster.
+The slide is available [here](https://github.com/surajitstat/ramganga/files/11146862/PICO_slide_CraigWilkie.pdf).

+Dr. Craig Wilkie presented a talk titled **"Spatiotemporal modelling of water quality in the Ramganga river in India"** at the [Analytics for Digital Earth workshop on water](https://www.gla.ac.uk/schools/mathematicsstatistics/research/stats/ai3/analytics/digitalearth/digitalearthanalytics/workshop3/), held in Glasgow in  October 2022.
+The slides are available [here](https://github.com/surajitstat/ramganga/files/11146913/dig_earth_slides_2.pdf).

 **Workshop**